How to start homesteading today (with little space)

 Another great way to start homesteading and save money is to make your own cleaning supplies.
-If you haven’t already figured it out, you don’t need (chemicals) to make your home squeaky clean.
+You don’t need chemicals or premixed sprays to make your home squeaky clean.
 When I clean my house it’s done with baking soda, vinegar, and essential oils.

-I’ve also been making my own laundry detergent now for two years using this recipe.
+I’ve been making my own laundry detergent now for two years using this recipe.
 You can also make your own hand soap and hair supplies!
-Pinterest is gold-mine for things like that and a huge help when you start homesteading.
+Pinterest is a homesteading gold mine.

-My mother is the bartering queen, Y’all.
+My mother is the bartering queen, y’all.
 I have memories of being a young girl and my mother bartering massages for things like deer meat and lawn service.
-I guess you could say my mom really knew how to start homesteading.
-My mom was (and still is!) a wonderful masseuse so she had a great skill to barter.
+The older I’ve grown the more I’ve realized how homesteading driven she is.
+She honed in on her skills and used them to her advantage.

 To this day she barters with the local fish market, local grocery stores, and she’s even bartered massages for a few friends of hers to put in some beautiful raised garden beds.

-This one might be a little more difficult for some folks because it can require space.
-You can vermicompost!
+Some forms of composing can be a little difficult because it can require space.
+For those who don’t have space, you can vermicompost!
 Vermicompost is composting with worms and it’s super cool.
 You can find all kinds of DIY setups that fit in small spaces like under your sink or buy a premade bin.

-Composting is a great way to reduce kitchen waste and reuse those vegetable scraps.
+Composting is a great way to reduce kitchen waste and upcycle vegetable/fruit scraps.
 You’ll get some great soil and compost “tea” to feed to your beautiful container vegetables and herbs you grow!

-You can reuse empty yogurt containers to start seeds since you’re planting herbs and vegetables now.
+You can reuse empty yogurt containers or plastic spinach bins from the store to start seeds since you’re planting herbs and vegetables now.
 Use your empty salsa jars to gift your homemade laundry detergent to friends and family alike for Christmas time!